mahmoud-amer-m/Ticketing-System/README.md

 # maintenance

 This is a Ticketing System that I'm converting from Wordpress to Laravel.
-I'm learning Laravel, Do If you can learn or give feedback about it, I would be very happy
+I'm learning Laravel, So If you can learn or give feedback about it, I would be very happy